SpeedyWeather/SpeedyWeather.jl/docs/src/examples_2D.md

 from the current state of the `simulation`

 ```@example galewsky_setup
-vor = simulation.diagnostic_variables.layers[1].grid_variables.vor_grid
+vor = simulation.diagnostic_variables.grid.vor_grid[:, 1]   # 1 to index surface
 heatmap(vor, title="Relative vorticity [1/s]")
 save("galewsky3.png", ans) # hide
 nothing # hide
 ```
 ![Galewsky jet](galewsky3.png)

 Interesting!
-The initial conditions have zero velocity in the southern hemisphere, but still, one can see some imprint of the orography on vorticity.
+One can clearly see some imprint of the orography on vorticity and there is especially more vorticity in the southern hemisphere.
 You can spot the coastline of Antarctica; the Andes and Greenland are somewhat visible too.
 Mountains also completely changed the flow after 12 days, probably not surprising!